MicrosoftDocs/well-architected/well-architected/cross-cutting-guides/health-modeling.md

 Use the evaluated health states to trigger alerts and automated action.
 Health should be integrated within existing operational runbooks as a core observability data tenet.

-Typically, there's a one-to-one mapping between monitoring data and alert rules, which can lead to undesirable situations, such as alert storms and ambient alert noise.
+Typically, there's a one-to-one mapping between monitoring data and alert rules, which can lead to undesirable situations, like alert storms and ambient alert noise.
 For example, in a compute cluster, high volumes of VM-level alerts based on CPU utilization and error count can overwhelm operators during failures and cause delays in resolution.
 Similarly, when there's a high number of configured alerts, ambient alert noise often results in alerts that are overlooked or ignored.

 A health model introduces separation between monitoring data and alert rules.
 A health definition aggregates many signals into a single health state.
-The number of alerts consequently decreases, which allows operators to focus on only high-value alerts that are critical for the organization.
+Therefore, the number of alerts decreases, so operators can focus on only high-value alerts that are critical for the organization.
 Consider the e-commerce scenario.
 You can set up an alert to send notifications about changes in the process payments flow health rather than changes in underlying resources like the Service Bus queue.

 > [!NOTE]
 > The ability to alert across all layers of the health model provides flexibility for the different workload personas.
 Application owners and product managers can be alerted to health state changes in key business scenarios or in the entire workload.
 Operators can be alerted based on the health of infrastructure or application components.